Seven Weeks With The Lumix S Pro 24-70mm f2.8 (Pre-Production) Lens

 Its great to have nice gear.
 For me, when I started out as a photographer, I had an aperture priority only camera called the Nikon EM.
 It was great and I loved it.
-However, I outgrew it relatively quickly and I would miss photographs, because of it’s inadequacies.
+However, I outgrew it relatively quickly and I would miss photographs or not be able to craft them the way I had envisaged, because of it’s inadequacies.
 My second camera, a second hand, original Canon F1, had a terrible focusing screen and a stiff lens, which meant focusing became an issue when speed was of the essence.
 At that stage, as I began my career on my first local paper, the Ealing Gazette, I vowed that I would as much as possible, buy the best equipment I could, as I never wanted to miss a picture because my equipment wasn’t capable enough.
 I never wanted to blame my tools.
 I should take the blame, learn what I did wrong and improve.

 Looking at photography, especially for those who enjoy this as the most wonderful hobby, or even those about to take the road to becoming a professional, I have one piece of advise; recognise the camera as a tool, for making wonderful imagery.
 Invest your money after having bought a decent camera and lens, at the beginning stages, into learning about photography.
 Books, exhibitions and articles written in proper, established photography magazines as well as magazines and newspapers which use great photography.
 Blogs and YouTube videos by self appointed gurus and influencers will do nothing for improving your photography.
 Search out workshops by real, proven photographers with real track records, not fake robot followed Instagram accounts by self appointed ambassadors.
 Photography becomes so much more joyous and interesting when one starts to invest time and money into the craft, rather than just the gear.
 The gear will always be there and once you know how to craft an image, then getting better gear and more lenses will elevate and not hinder your photography.